cysouw/graphicalgrammar/text/germany.md

 :::

 ::: {.im #billroth1832_102}
 Graphical sentence analysis of [@last] from Billroth [-@billroth1832: 102].
+Note the horizontal depiction of the subject-predicate pairing and all modifiers hanging down from them.
+This structure is rather similar to Diesterweg's [@fig:diesterweg1830_174], but the usage of lines instead of braces is different.
 :::

 Interpreting his graphical illustration in more detail, the naked sentence is depicted by a horizonal line, while the additional elements of the "dressed" sentence are all shown as vertical/slanted lines.
 Billroth very clearly intends the vertical lines to represent some kind of dependency, with multiple levels of modification being illustrated by subsequent vertical lines.
+The structure of the graphic is quite similar to Diesterwegs proposal in [@fig:diesterweg1830_174], but with lines instead of curly braces.

 Exactly the same approach with the same picture is found in his extended grammar written two years later [@billroth1834: 332-333].
 After Billroth's early death this grammar has seen various new editions.
 The second edition of 1838 is prepared by Friedrich Ellendt and uses exactly the same figure [@billroth1838: 329].
 However, in the third edition, the picture is changed, erroneously, and has become completely incomprehensible, cf. [@fig:billroth1848_358] [@billroth1848: 358].
 Ellendt possibly did not completely understand what the figure is supposed to represent.

 ::: {.im #billroth1848_358}
-Revision from 1848
+Revision of the graphical analysis in [@fig:billroth1832_102] from the 1848 revision on the auspices of Friedrich Ellendt [@billroth1848: 358].
+Instead of lines there are braces, and the structure of the braces is completely incomprehensible and in places clearly wrong.
 :::

 Billroth's grammar has an interesting afterlife, but unfortunately without any further development of his graphical innovation.
 Friedrich Ellendt writes a different grammer for younger students based on Billroth's model, called *Lateinische Grammatik für die unteren Klassen der Gymnasien*.
 The discussion of *bekleidete oder erweitete Sätze* is very similar to Billroth's, but it has different examples and it does not have a picture anymore [@ellendt1838: 115-116].
 After the death of Ellendt, that grammar is in turn adapted by Moritz Seyffert as *Dr. Friedrich Ellendt's Lateinische Grammatik für die unteren und mittleren Klassen der höheren Unterrichtsanstalten*.
 This grammar has seen very many revisions, editions and reprints under the heading *Ellendt-Seyfferts lateinische Grammatik* far into the 20th Century.
-However, Seyffert was not very impressed by the syntactical analysis of Billroth (as noted in the preface of his revision), and he revised the discussion of syntax wholesale.
+However, Seyffert was not very impressed by the syntactical analysis of Billroth (as noted in the preface of his revision), and he rewrote the discussion of syntax wholesale.

-On a more positive note, Billroth's graphical display had a direct influence on Julius Hoffmann (see [@sec:hoffmann1839]), but also that incarnation of graphical grammar did not catch on.
-One could speculate whether there is any influence from either Billroth or Hoffmann on the graphical analysis of Franz Kern (see [@sec:kern1883]), but there is little evidence for that.
+On a more positive note, Billroth's grammar had a direct influence on Julius Hoffmann (see [@sec:hoffmann1839]), and Hoffmann is quoted indirectly by Franz Kern (see [@sec:kern1883]).
+So it seems very plausible that Billroth's line diagram was a seed that grew slowly but surely.

 ### Lehmann (1833) *Allgemeiner Mechanismus des Periodenbaues* {#sec:lehmann1833}

 Johann August Otto Leopold Lehmann (1802-1883) worked as a teacher in Danzig (Gdańsk) and later as a school principal in Marienwerder (Kwidzyn).
 In this context, he prepared various educational textbooks, mainly consisting of literary commentaries, but also including songbooks, dialect analyses and some works on local history.
 Early in his career he wrote a linguistic treatise about the structure of the complex sentence: *Allgemeiner Mechanismus des Periodenbaues, nebst einem Versuche, an ihn eine Kritik der deutschen Periode anzuknüpfen* [@lehmann1833].
 His approach to the analysis of complex sentences is based on the work of Herling (see [@sec:herling1823]), who is explicitly cited as a source of inspiration [@lehmann1833: xv-xvi].

 In the title of his book, Lehmann uses the term *Periode*, which is a term also used by Herling.
 This term stems from the domain of rhetoric and roughly indicates a coherent and well-structured utterance.
 Continuing the tradition of Herling, Lehmann uses the term *Periode* to designate a complex sentence that consists of multiple clauses.
-Herling already introduced symbolic abbreviations for different kinds of clauses (see [@sec:herling1823]), but Lehmann takes this a step further and proposes a comprehensive visualization of the structure of a complex sentence, which he calls a *Periodenbild*.
+Herling introduced symbolic abbreviations for different kinds of clauses (see [@sec:herling1823]), but Lehmann takes this a step further and proposes a comprehensive visualization of the structure of a complex sentence, which he calls a *Periodenbild*.

 > [Die] innere Anschauung der Periode soll als auf äußere Anschauung begründet dargestellt werden.
 Die äußere Anschauung aber findet ihr Objekt in Bildern, welche das Skelet der Perioden wiedergeben.
 Ich nenne dies Periodenskelet ~~Anschauungsbild der Periode~~ oder ~~Periodenbild~~ schlechtweg. [@lehmann1833: xiv]
 >
 > ('The internal structure of the *Periode* will be depicted based on the outward appearance.
 The outward appearance shows itself as a picture, which reflects the skeleton of the *Periode*.
-I simply call this *Periode*-skeleton an ~~image of the Periode~~ or a ~~Periode-picture~~.')
+I simply call this *Periode*-skeleton an image of the *Periode* or a *Periodenbild*.')

 For the visualization of a *Periodenbild* Lehmann distinguishes three different kinds of subordination, indicated by different symbolic devices as shown in [@fig:lehmann1833_58] [@lehmann1833: 58].
 These three notations basically indicate a subordinate position after (1), before (2) and internal (3) to the superordinate clause, respectively.
 More precisely,